-I learned from Patti of Little Big Farm in Blairstown that she started seeds in early February which peaked my curiosity; actually it made me green with envy.
+I learned from Patti of Little Big Farm in Blairstown that she started seeds in early February, which piqued my curiosity; actually, it made me green with envy.
 Aren’t we all longing for green?

 The rule of thumb is eight weeks before the last frost date is the time to start seeds indoors.
-Our last frost date is about May 19th making mid-March the normal start date here.
-Because Patti is in the business of growing cut flowers, and an expert gardener I might add, she wants to encourage early blooms – hence her early start.
+Our last frost date is about May 19th, making mid-March the expected start date here in Northern New Jersey.
+Because Patti is in the business of growing cut flowers and an expert gardener, I might add, she wants to encourage early blooms – hence her early start.
 She kindly offered the following tips.

 Rather than starting seeds in planting trays with cells, Patti uses only the trays that are typically under annual flats.
-Thoroughly clean recycled trays with bleach mixed with water as seedling are susceptible to disease.
-It’s important to use seed starting soil which is light in weight and holds moisture well.
+Thoroughly clean recycled trays with bleach mixed with water as seedlings are susceptible to disease.
+It’s essential to use seed starting soil, which is light in weight and holds moisture well.
 Traditional potting soil compacts easily and makes it hard for seeds to sprout.
-She makes 6 furrows, narrow trench-like depressions, crosswise along the tray.
+She makes six furrows, narrow trench-like depressions, crosswise along the tray.
 Seed packages tell you how deep to sow seeds and how long they will take to flower or produce fruit so you can calculate when to start seeds to meet your objectives.

-You don’t need light to germinate seeds but you do need warmth and moisture.
-Patti recommends investing in heat mats to assure successful propagation and healthy roots.
-They’re hard to find in stores but easily available online.
+You don’t need light to germinate seeds, but you do need warmth and moisture.
+Patti recommends investing in heat mats to ensure successful propagation and healthy roots.
+They’re hard to find in stores but readily available online.

-Once seeds sprout they then need light which is best from above.
-Patti suggests florescent or grow lights on chains suspended an inch above the plants; elevating them as plants grow.
+Once seeds sprout, they then need light, which is best from above.
+Patti suggests fluorescent or grow lights on chains suspended an inch above the plants, elevating them as plants grow.
 If the light source is too far away or from a window, plants will stretch towards the light and grow leggy.
-Also baby plants need about 14 hours of light per day so daylight this time of the year is not long enough.
+Also, baby plants need about 14 hours of sunlight per day, so daylight this time of the year is not long enough.

 Once her seeds sprout and grow a bit, Patti transplants them.
-True her technique of furrows to transplants is an added step, but it saves space in terms of propagation as not all seeds germinate.
-Patti’s nifty tip on checking the rate of germination is to wrap 5 to 10 seeds in a wet paper towel and in 24 hours viable seeds will start to open and show green.
-To think in just one day you can have a tiny green fix!
+True, her furrows’ technique then transplanting is an added step, but it saves space in propagation as not all seeds germinate.
+Patti’s nifty tip on checking the germination rate is to wrap 5 to 10 seeds in a wet paper towel, and in 24 hours, viable seeds will start to open and show green.
+To think in just one day, you can have a tiny green fix!